ddean4040/Networks-for-WordPress/readme.txt

 * Plugins that create global (i.e. not blog-specific) tables will behave as though they are on a single network install.
 This is a limitation of WordPress's table naming scheme.

 == Changelog ==

+= 1.1.4 =
+* Added: Slovak translation provided by Branco, (<a href="http://webhostinggeeks.com/blog/">WebHostingGeeks.com</a>)
+* Added: Delete rewrite rules when moving a site - thanks, mgburns
+* Fixed: Squashed PHP warnings when WP_DEBUG is true - contributed by Christian Wach

 = 1.1.3 =
 * Added: `networks-mufunctions.php` file containing fixes for unusual Network topologies.
 See FAQ for details